 Series B: Activity 11, Total $724.5M

 Series B may have had the fewest individual rounds.
-The areas of scaling, product commercialization, marketing and cultivating consumer interest garnered the most amount of investment capital at over $724.5 million in Q3.
+The areas of scaling, product commercialization, marketing and cultivating consumer interest garnered the most amount of investment capital at over $724.5 million.

 Expansion: Activity 22, Total $330.8M